modasserbillah/mp3ToMp4/readme.md

-## Conver mp3 to mp4 using any number of images
+## Convert mp3 to mp4 using any number of images

 ### Requirements
 **ffmpeg**